Azyzz9/excel-discount-margin-analysis/README.md

 Twelve discount levels.
 Every level at or below 20% is profitable; every level above it loses money.
 This is not a gradual decline — it is a threshold.

-At the extreme, the 80% tier generated $16,964 in sales and **lost $30,539**.
-At −180% margin the company would have lost less money by giving the product away and not shipping it.
+At the extreme, the 80% tier generated $16,964 in sales and **lost $30,539** — a −180% margin, meaning $1.80 lost for every $1 sold.
+Simply not making those sales would haveleft the business $30,539 better off.

 ### 2. Every loss-making order in the dataset carried a discount